Background Information – Mice and Rats

 Treatments for Mice and Rats

 Treatment begins with a complete inspection to identify entry points.
 Our goal is to prevent future entry through exclusion of the dwelling.
 Once the structure has been sealed, we will set traps inside to capture the rodents.
-The service comes with a follow-up service or two, based upon activity levels, to removed trapped rodents and to reset traps as deemed necessary.
+The service comes with a follow-up service or two, based upon activity levels, to remove trapped rodents and reset traps as deemed necessary.
 In some cases, the exterior of the structure is not sealable, either due to deteriorating conditions, financial limitations, or inaccessibility due to decking.
 In these cases, a preventative service would be recommended.
 These services include exterior rodent bait stations to decrease the rodent population around the structure.
-On the interior, traps will be placed as assurance.
+On the interior, traps will be placed as an assurance.
 It is common that preventative services for rodents are paired with general insect control (spiders, ants, etc.) services to keep the most common pests out of the house or business.

 NOCO Pest and Wildlife Control Rodent services come with a 60-day interior warranty unless the service technician notes otherwise.
 A lack of warranty might be due to one of the reasons listed above, including inaccessibility, deteriorating conditions, or financial limitations.
-All rodents are generally trapped and removed within 1 week of the service beginning.
+All rodents are generally trapped and removed within 1 week of service beginning.
 All rodent services include an initial visit with a follow-up in 3-5 days.
 Our goal is that you will not have another rodent in the house.
-If you happen to see another mouse or rat, we want you to call us immediately, because this means that either there was a breach in the exclusion work or there is a new hole, or a missed hole and it needs to be addressed.
-If there are a significant amount of droppings we might quote for a clean-up service, or provide advice on how to dispose of the droppings while keeping yourself safe from the hantavirus.
+If you happen to see another mouse or rat, we want you to call us immediately because this means that either there was a breach in the exclusion work or there is a new hole or a missed hole and it needs to be addressed.
+If there are a significant amount of droppings, we might quote for a clean-up service, or provide advice on how to dispose of the droppings while keeping yourself safe from the hantavirus.